 - Name and address of the county/city jail or state detention center where the arrestee is detained

-In Michigan, arrest warrants are official court documents authorizing law enforcement officers to detain named individuals.
-To obtain an arrest warrant, a law enforcement officer or district attorney must submit a request before the court.
+Arrest warrants in Michigan are court documents authorizing police officers to detain named individuals.
+To perform an active warrant search in Michigan, requesters must make a valid request to the county sheriff or local law enforcement agency in charge of the document..
 A judge may then grant the request and sign a warrant to arrest the individual named in the document and seize personal property as evidence of the alleged crime.
 The court also sets validity periods for most arrest warrants.

 A Michigan arrest warrant provides the following details:

-- The name and other personal identifying information of the subject
+- The name and other personally identifying information of the subject

 - Description of the alleged offense